-Sometimes you'll meet a Carriacouan where you really can't understand a single word.
+Sometimes you'll meet a Carriacouan where you really

 This is the language they're speaking: